 3. Password Reset Emails

-Purpose: Allow users to securely reset forgotten passwords
+Purpose: Let users securely reset forgotten passwords.

-Triggers: User clicks "Forgot Password" button
+Triggers: User clicks "Forgot Password" button.

 Key elements:

-• Time-limited reset link (typically 15-60 minutes)
+- Time-limited reset link (usually 15-60 minutes).

-• Security notice (if not requested, ignore)
+- Security notice (if not requested, ignore).

-• Link expiration time
+- Link expiration time.

 Example (Dropbox):